 The ‘Eye for an Eye’ scripture is not in the same category as the previous scriptures.
 Why is this so?

-The symbolic note for the ‘Eye for an Eye’ law means to confer commensurate punishment.
-Yet the whole structure of the current religious order was under indictment, according to Jesus.
+The symbolic note for the ‘Eye for an Eye’ law means to confer commensurate punishment.* Yet the whole structure of the current religious order was under indictment, according to Jesus.
 Thus, the manner in which the priestly order applied the law was in contention with the new teaching of the Way.
-Jesus perceived the priesthood as applying Mosaic law without grace (favor or forgiveness) and without a certain spiritual dignity.
+Jesus perceived the priesthood as applying Mosaic law without grace (favor or forgiveness).
 Jesus perceives the priesthood’s application of the whole of the Law as misconstrued.

 * wiping the edge of the cup, Mt.
 23.25, “full of extortion and indulgence.”

 So, who is smiting thee on the right cheek?
 It is true that the Romans come under the greatest suspicion.
 Yet, striking someone hardly seems the issue, for a Jew would not be able to retaliate against a Roman in any case.
 Turning the other cheek becomes the heart of the matter.
-To turn away, to decline the offer when unrighteously proffered, indicts the state of Judaism in Jesus’ day.
-Interpreted in this manner the priests and their application of the law are doing the slapping.
+To turn away, to decline the offer when the offer is unrighteously proffered; interpreted in this manner the priests and their application of the law are doing the slapping.
+Essentially, the old law, perhaps needed for a previous time, is now abusing you.

 Who were common laws applied against?
 To the Jewish people themselves.
 By contrast, the Sadducees would never perceive the law as being imposed against them.
 In fact, they believed themselves as very strict in following the law.
 Yet, they bilked money through the Temple tax.
 The Pharisees were those ‘street priests’ who went about chastising others according to the law.
 Purification laws and rituals* diluted true spirituality, yet they were full of false pride and false holiness, nor were they averse to taking a coin from a widow to pray a deceased husband into heaven.